 The "chicken or egg" situation flipped when the prisons were closed in 2001 and a large new housing development was built, right up against the incinerator and landfill.
 The development was populated between 2002 and 2006 with a very diverse community, mainly people of color.
 The closest neighborhood

 is 26% white, 32% Asian, 31% black, 8% Hispanic, and 5% multi-racial/other.
+It's now considered to be the 12th most diverse community in the nation.
 The further you get from the waste facilities, the average income and percentage of white people increases.

 The issue of race vs. class is an interesting one here.
 We know from studies like Toxic Waste and Race in the United States